The following resources may be useful in finding financial support for your arts business or practice.

 A program of grants, awards and scholarships to support and develop the work of visual arts, craft and design practitioners

-An initiative supporting the arts in regional and remote Australia.
-It is delivered in Tasmania in partnership with Tasmanian Regional Arts and offers Quick Response grants as well as other small and major grant programs.
+The Regional Arts Fund is a Regional Arts Australia initiative supporting the arts in regional and remote Australia.
+It offers Quick Response grants as well as other small and major grant programs.
+From 1 July 2017, Arts Tasmania is the program administrator of the Regional Arts Fund (RAF) in Tasmania.

 Tasmanian Community Fund